-Indicates the flows and the set point for each flow.
+Indicates the flows and the set point for each of them.
 The flow is controlled by an autonomous electronic Pressure Regulator Board.

-This value is used by the flow control loop.
+The Flow Set Point value is used by the flow control loop.
 In the third column of the Flow Set Point grid, the real flow is displayed.
 There may be a delay after a new set point is entered before the real flow is displayed and stabilized to the specified set point.
 Change the set point by adjusting the value in the second column for the corresponding flow.
 The range of the values that can be set corresponds to the range of the associated flow sensor table (see CONFIGURATION-FLOW menu).